Producement/yubikit_flutter/README.md

 ## About

-Currently only PIV functionality is supported (partially).
+Currently only PIV and raw smartcard functionality is supported (partially).

 Check out YubiKit iOS and Android projects for more information.